Discover folk - the CRM for people-powered businesses

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts within folk, with templates for quicker, streamlined communication across team members.

-• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, with access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, with access to templates and tracking features, enabling teams to manage all communications directly from the CRM.

 Pros

-• Workflow automation: folk streamlines your workflow by allowing you to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money.
+- Workflow automation: folk streamlines your entire team's workflow by importing contacts from LinkedIn, automatically finding emails, managing outreach through customizable sequences, and tracking interactions – eliminating the need for multiple tools while saving time and money.

-• Full customizability: Make folk work for you through its custom fields, pipelines, dashboards automation and workflows.
-It can support multiple business functions including sales, marketing, recruitment and more.
+- Full customizability: Make folk work for your specific SaaS needs through custom fields, pipelines, dashboards, automation, and workflows.
+It supports multiple business functions including sales, marketing, and customer success – perfect for mid-sized teams wearing multiple hats.

 Cons